Persistent Shared Search Sub-Agent for Output-Token Reuse¶

 Worker B and C receive cached references for regions Worker A already explored — those lookups never re-generate full descriptions.

-Centralising search reintroduces shared state, which carries its own failure modes:
+Centralizing search reintroduces shared state, which carries its own failure modes:

-- Fast-changing working tree — when agents edit files concurrently, cached search records go stale; a returned location reference can point at moved or rewritten code, producing a wrong answer cheaply.
+- Fast-changing working tree: when agents edit files concurrently, cached search records go stale.
+A returned location reference can point at moved or rewritten code, producing a wrong answer cheaply.

-- Input-dominated workloads — if the cost is in reading, not re-describing, deduplicating output saves little; cache the input instead.
+- Input-dominated workloads: if the cost is in reading, not re-describing, deduplicating output saves little.
+Cache the input instead.

 Key Takeaways¶